singer-io/getting-started/README.md

 persister, the persister process doesn't actually store it anywhere or send it to the Stitch API, it just repeats it back to *stdout*.

-Streamers like the GitHub streamer can also accept a *STATE* argument that, if present, points to a file containing the last persisted state value.
+Streamers like the GitHub streamer can also accept a `--state` argument that, if present, points to a file containing the last persisted state value.
 This enables streamers to work incrementally - the state checkpoints the last value that was persisted, and the next